Envision San Angelo's next BIG project - groundbreaking 2014

 Groundbreaking held October 29 at 10:00 a.m. — SAPAC held the official ground-breaking ceremony at the former Coca-Cola Warehouse, with construction set to begin on this phase of the performing arts campus, which includes repurposing the former warehouse into a 300 seat theater, black box theater, seven ballet studios, rehearsal space, back of house and new lobby.
 Construction is expected to last 18 months, with anticipated opening in the fall of 2016.
 City Auditorium construction is anticipated to start in mid 2015 with opening also planned for the fall of 2016.

-Significant gift helps SAPAC reach funding goal — The San Angelo Performing Arts Coalition and the City of San Angelo proudly announce a $3 million gift that earns naming rights to City Auditorium and allows the modernization and re-opening of the auditorium to move forward.
+Significant gift helps SAPAC reach next funding goal — The San Angelo Performing Arts Coalition and the City of San Angelo proudly announced a $3 million gift in fall of 2014 that earns naming rights to City Auditorium and allows the design for modernization and re-opening of the auditorium to move forward to the next step.

 The agreement between the City of San Angelo, the San Angelo Performing Arts Coalition, and local arts patron Elta Joyce Murphey McAfee provides for naming the auditorium the "Elta Joyce Murphey Performance Hall & Stage at San Angelo City Auditorium."

 Mrs. McAfee's generous gift, other gifts and grants received by the Performing Arts Coalition, as well as funding from the city's half-cent sales tax provide SAPAC and the City to move forward with hiring architect Killis Almond from San Antonio and begin construction drawings for the ultimate rehabilitation of the City Auditorium stage and front-of-house as well as the addition of a new back-of-house annex.

 The improvements will provide outstanding facilities for local performance groups, including the San Angelo Symphony, the Civic Ballet, and others.
 It also allows San Angelo to attract traveling Broadway-styled shows and other entertainment which it could not do in the auditorium's existing configuration.